-- d. ratings on relevant items from Supervision and Rotation Evaluation Forms completed by interns. - D. Awareness of and Sensitivity to Cultural Diversity and Individual Differences Interns are expected to be sensitive to cultural and other individual differences in clinical work (assessment, consultation, and intervention), in research activities, and in didactic and case presentations.
+- d. ratings on relevant items from Supervision and Rotation Evaluation Forms completed by interns. - D. Awareness of Identities, Perspectives, and Experiences Interns are expected to be sensitive to different patient perspectives and experiences in clinical work (assessment, consultation, and intervention), in research activities, and in didactic and case presentations.

-- a. with variation according to the track to which an intern is assigned, the intern will receive clinical experience with inpatient and/or outpatient populations representing a wide range of sociocultural backgrounds - b. discussion of individual differences in individual and group supervision - c. seminar topics on individual differences and special populations - d. monthly case discussions at the diversity case conference - e. as addressed in CHATS meetings
+- a. with variation according to the track to which an intern is assigned, the intern will receive clinical experience with inpatient and/or outpatient populations representing a wide range of sociocultural backgrounds - b. discussion of individual differences in individual and group supervision - c. seminar topics on individual differences and special populations - d. monthly case discussions at the patient perspectives and experiences case conference - e. as addressed in CHATS meetings

-- a. supervisors' ratings on the "Awareness of and Sensitivity to Cultural Diversity and Individual Differences" item of the Psychology Intern Evaluation Form.
+- a. supervisors' ratings on the "Awareness of Identities, Perspectives, and Experiences" item of the Psychology Intern Evaluation Form.
 Interns are expected to receive ratings at a level of competence of "3" or higher at the 3, 6, and 9 (as applicable) month evaluation periods.
 If a lower rating (i.e., "1" or "2") is received, the supervisor must specify in writing the remediation required, with specific dates for completion.
 An intern receiving such a rating at the 3 or 6 month evaluation will also undergo a 9 month evaluation if not already scheduled to do so.
 To successfully complete the internship program, interns must pass all rotations.
 Specifically, for those who do not rotate at 6 months to successfully complete the internship program, at the 12 month evaluation period interns must achieve ratings of "3" on all evaluation items by all supervisors.
-For those who rotate to a new setting at 6 months to successfully complete the internship program, at the 6 month and the 12 month evaluation period interns must achieve ratings of "3" on all evaluation items by all supervisors. b. ratings on relevant items from Supervision and Rotation Evaluation forms completed by interns - E. Ethical Conduct & Professional conduct Interns will obtain experience and appropriate levels of competence in the following areas: ability to complete assignments in a timely manner; knowledge of ethical principles; attendance/participation in didactic activities; preparation of material for supervision; professional interactions demonstrating ethical behavior with patients and colleagues; and demonstration of positive coping strategies to manage personal and professional stressors to maintain professional functioning.
+For those who rotate to a new setting at 6 months to successfully complete the internship program, at the 6 month and the 12 month evaluation period interns must achieve ratings of "3" on all evaluation items by all supervisors. - b. ratings on relevant items from Supervision and Rotation Evaluation forms completed by interns - E. Ethical Conduct & Professional conduct Interns will obtain experience and appropriate levels of competence in the following areas: ability to complete assignments in a timely manner; knowledge of ethical principles; attendance/participation in didactic activities; preparation of material for supervision; professional interactions demonstrating ethical behavior with patients and colleagues; and demonstration of positive coping strategies to manage personal and professional stressors to maintain professional functioning.